Skip to main content

 When we first set up the GoBQ Portable Charcoal Grill, we were certain it wasn’t going to work.
 Made from flexible flame-resistant silicone coated fiberglass, this minimalist grill rolls up into an easy-to-carry package.
 When unrolled, it looks like a pouch on stilts.
 Fill the pouch with charcoal, light it using a fire starter cube, place the grill grate on top of it and you’re ready to cook.

 Unfortunately, because it’s so small, it can’t cook more than four burgers at a time.
 Its size also made it impossible to arrange the coals into an indirect heat pattern.
-Additionally, as the GoBQ doesn’t have adjustable vents.
+Additionally, the GoBQ doesn’t have adjustable vents.
 So, you can only use it at one temperature.

 Pros